 The TLRY 27 Notes will be redeemable, in whole and not in part, at Tilray's option at any time on or after June 20, 2025 at a cash redemption price equal to the principal amount of the notes to be redeemed, plus accrued and unpaid interest, if any, to, but excluding, the redemption date, but only if the last reported sale price of Tilray's common stock exceeds 130% of the conversion price for a specified period of time.
 If certain corporate events that constitute a fundamental change occur, then, subject to a limited exception, noteholders may require Tilray to repurchase their TLRY 27 Notes for cash.
 The repurchase price will be equal to the principal amount of the notes to be repurchased, plus accrued and unpaid interest, if any, to, but excluding, the applicable repurchase date.
 In connection with the Company's offering of the TLRY 27 Notes, the Company entered into a share lending agreement with an affiliate of Jefferies LLC (the "Share Borrower"), pursuant to which it lent to the Share Borrower 38,500,000 shares of the Company's common stock (the "Borrowed Shares").
-The Borrowed Shares were newly-issued shares, will be held as treasury shares until the expiration or early termination of the share lending agreement has been recorded as part of the unamortized discount on the debenture.
+The Borrowed Shares were newly-issued shares, will be held as treasury shares until the expiration or early termination of the share lending agreement and may be used by purchasers of the TLRY 27 Notes to sell up to 38,500,000 shares of the Company's common stock.
+The fair value of the share lending agreement has been recorded as part of the unamortized discount on the debenture.
 The Company expects that the selling stockholders will use their position created by such sales to establish their initial hedge with respect to their investments in the TLRY 27 Notes.
 The Company did not receive any proceeds from the sale of the Borrowed Shares.